 Cut a piece of parchment paper roughly 15 inches long by 8½ inches wide.
 Lay the parchment paper into the loaf pan so that the shorter measurement (8½ inches) fits the length of the pan and the larger measurement (15 inches) spills over the width of the pan.
 Trim ends slightly, allowing some extra on both sides to help lift out the loaf after baking.

-Then, combine all of the dry ingredients: mix together the flour, baking soda, baking powder, salt, cinnamon, cloves, nutmeg, and allspice in a medium-sized bowl.
+Then, combine all of the dry ingredients: mix together the flour, baking soda, baking powder, salt, cinnamon, cloves, nutmeg, and ginger in a medium-sized bowl.

 Mix the dry ingredients into the wet ingredients, half a a time, and mix with a wire whisk until all the ingredients are just combined.
 Pour the batter into the loaf pan and spread it evenly using a spatula or the back of a spoon.